nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to sort tasks by start dates
-2. TaskManager shows a sorted list of tasks according to their start dates in ascending order Use case ends.
+2. TaskManager shows a sorted list of tasks according to their start dates in ascending order <br>
+Use case ends.

 **Extensions**